INFO PAGE

 The lead poisoning risk of your property

 The risk is high.
 There may be three types of lead hazards on your property—paint, soil, and dust hazards.
 The source of these hazards is the leaded paint.
-About 90% of the housing in San Francisco has leaded paint.
-You can assume that a building built before 1979 contains lead if previous renovations had not removed the original paint.
+About 80% of the housing in San Francisco has leaded paint.
+You can assume that a building built before 1979 contains lead paint.
 The lead in the paint may contaminate the soil and produce lead-contaminated dust.

 Water is a minor source of lead poisoning in San Francisco.
 Lead found in the water may come from faucets, hose bibs, and the pipes inside the building.
-The Public Utilities Commission (Water Department) can guide property owners to find the potential sources of lead in the plumbing and testing the water
+The Water Department can guide property owners to test the water and find the source of lead.

-It is not illegal to have lead on your property, but the San Francisco Health Code prohibits the existence of lead hazards on your property.
+It is not illegal to have lead on your property, but the San Francisco Health Code does not allow lead hazards on your property.

 Property owners can prevent lead hazards on their property by:

-2. Performing remodeling, repairs, and other construction work in a way that will not create lead hazards.
+- Performing remodeling, repairs, and other construction work without creating lead hazards.

 Tips for preventing lead hazards